seedboxer/1-Gigabit-File-Server-Seedbox-Optimisation-Boilerplate/README.md

 * **Disk I/O Optimization:** Configurations to handle high read/write speeds.
 * **Seeder-Focused:** Ideal for running a seedbox with minimal performance impact.
 * **Easy Deployment:** Pre-configured settings for quick and hassle-free setup.
 * **ruTorrent Optimization:** Includes optimized settings to make ruTorrent super fast.
+Take the settings here and use in other clients via manual entry.

 ⚡ **Performance Improvements**